"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 3-Phase Sine-wave

-PORT.
+Port.
 A connection point to an interface bus.
 A connector on a computer that receives an interconnecting cable from a peripheral device.
+Of a device or network, a point of access where signals may be inserted or extracted, or where the device or network variables may be observed or measured.

-POSITIVE FEEDBACK.
+Positive Feedback.
 Feedback in which the feedback signal is in phase with the input signal.
-Also called REGENERATIVE FEEDBACK.
+Also called Regenerative Feedback, in which part of the output is returned to the input increasing the input signal.

 Mechanical drawing of a panel mount Potentiometer